childmindresearch/actfast/README.md

 | CSV | Any | Any | Use general-purpose CSV reader |
 | XLS, XLSX, ODS | Any | Any | Use general-purpose Excel reader |

-This package exclusively reads non-standard files that contain sensor data.
-It does not read CSV or other standard file formats used by various manufacturers.
-Use any general-purpose CSV reader to read these files.
-Because CSV files do not necessarily contain a unique header, we cannot identify them from the file contents.
+The scope of this package is limited to reading raw sensor data.
+It does not read CSV or other standard file formats commonly used by various manufacturers.
+Use general-purpose libraries to read these files.

 The package is designed to be easily extensible to support new formats and devices.
 If you have a non-standard device format that is not supported yet, please open an issue and attach a sample file.
 We will do our best to add support for it.